Spending time waiting for stuff? It costs billions

 Back in Kentucky, Downs didn't have that advantage and now she's left wondering what she needs to do to avoid wasting yet another day sitting home and waiting.
 Her termite coverage is at stake, her annoyance factor is high and her impression of the company is that her time is meaningless.
 Not a great message to send to your customers.

-(The author is a Reuters contributor.
-The opinions expressed are his own.)
+The author is a Reuters contributor.
+The opinions expressed are his own.
+(Editing by Beth Gladstone.)